Keaton-Brewster/password-generator/README.md

 Password Generator
 =========
+### This project was completed as an assignment for KU's coding program.

 Home work assignment #3 was to set up the logic for a password generator that used the following criteria: